King's Scholar

 A King's Scholar (abbreviated KS in the United Kingdom) is the recipient of a scholarship established by, or under the auspices of, a British monarch.
 The scholarships are awarded at certain public schools and colleges in England, including Eton College; The King's School, Canterbury; King's Ely; The King's School, Worcester; Durham School; and Westminster School.
-At Westminster, the title changes depending on the sex of the reigning monarch.
+At Westminster, the title will be King's or Queen's Scholar depending on the gender of the reigning monarch.